|Growing Together Playschool||Table of Contents|

 |Growing Together Playschool||Food: Snacks and Meals|

 Eating is a fun and social event.
-At Growing Together, we meet around the table two or three times each day to nourish our bodies and share our ideas and stories.
-During snack we review the things we have done and the things we want to do and sometimes we read stories and do songs or finger plays.
+At Growing Together, we meet around the table two or three times each day to nourish our bodies and share our stories.

 I try to keep the children involved in all aspects of food from planting and growing fruit and vegetables, harvesting, preparing and learning about food from books and stories.